Also known as Masjid Sultan, the impressive Sultan Mosque in historic Kampong Glam is the focal point for Singapore’s Muslim community.

-Built in 1826, the Jamae Mosque was the first of three mosques in Chinatown erected by the Chulias, who were Tamil Muslims from the Coromandel Coast of Southern India.
-Together with its neighbour, Sri Mariamman Temple, the mosque stands out in its predominantly Chinese location.
+Built in 1826, Jamae Mosque was the first of three mosques in Chinatown erected by the Chulias, who were Tamil Muslims from the Coromandel Coast of Southern India.

-This mosque was gazetted as a national monument on 29 November 1974.
+Jamae Mosque was gazetted as a national monument in 1974.